MouizGhouri/Project-Aftermath/Variables.md

 }
 ```

+## Naming Rules

 Now that you know how to declare variables, you need to know the naming rules for declaring variable which are listed below :

-All variable names must begin with a letter or an underscore ( _ )
+* All variable names must begin with a letter or an underscore ( _ )
-After the first initial letter, variable names can contain letters and numbers but no spaces or special characters.
+* After the first initial letter, variable names can contain letters and numbers but no spaces or special characters.
-The variable names are case sensitive i.e Uppercase letters are distinct from the lowercase letters.
+* The variable names are case sensitive i.e Uppercase letters are distinct from the lowercase letters.
-Using a reserved word (keyword) as a variable name will show an error.
+* Using a reserved word (keyword) as a variable name will show an error.

-Examples :
+### Examples :

 ```c
 new new; // Incorrect : Using a reserved word